tatp22/linformer-pytorch/README.md

 ## Disclaimer
 This is the first time that I am reproducing a result from a paper, so some things may be wrong.
 If you see a problem, please open up an issue, and I will attempt to work on it.

+## Thanks
+Thank you to [lucidrains](https://github.com/lucidrains), whose other sparse attention repositories helped me in designing this Linformer Repo.

 ## Citations